Corinthians FC of San Antonio

-Corinthians FC SA was an amateur soccer club based in San Antonio, Texas.
+Corinthians FC of San Antonio is an amateur soccer club based in San Antonio, Texas.
 The team made its debut in the National Premier Soccer League in 2014.
 The club played in the South Central Conference of the South Region.
 Corinthians FC of SA was led by Pete Veras and head coach, co-owner, and technical director, Benjamin Galindo.
 Founded in 2009, Corinthians FC of SA was dedicated to serving the communities in and around the San Antonio area.